SarangaSiriwardhana9/Full-Stack-MERN-Auth-project/README.md

 **Remember to replace the placeholder values in the `.env.local` and `.env` files with your actual API keys and other sensitive information.
-Adjust the instructions and details according to your specific setup.**
+Adjust the instructions and details according to your specific setup**